 Automation is everywhere, but the construction industry isn’t leveraging technology nearly as much as it should.
 The industry is plagued by inefficiency from its labor shortages to its low productivity.
 If businesses want to address these issues, they must embrace automation fast.
-In this section, our contractor attorneys in Mobile, AL will continue our discussion on ways businesses can streamline their processes with automation.
+In this section, our Birmingham contractor attorneys will continue our discussion on ways businesses can streamline their processes with automation.
 Read part one of the article if you have not already.

 Research the Automation Tools

 What good is a new system if you or your team does not understand it?
 Don’t get sucked in by the bells and whistles of a new tool.
 With the help of an expert, evaluate the new tool and see how it fits with the process you are trying to automate.
 If you are under constant pressure to reduce scheduling delays and building costs, for example, research tools that save time and help you eradicate problems before they become too expensive to fix.